 Learn about curbside recycling and the upcoming changes to waste collection

 Can plastic cling wrap go in the blue cart?
 Where do I dispose of chip bags?
-Find answers to these questions and much more by attending a presenation or checking out our Quick Guide to Recycling and Quick Guide to Waste.
+Find answers to these questions and much more by checking out our Quick Guide to Recycling.

 Starting the week of April 3, single family homes in Airdrie will start receiving curbside recycling collection.
 Along with the addition of a blue cart program, changes to garbage collection will be implemented including a reduction to one bag per week of garbage.